SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part3.md

 ---
 layout: default
-title: Have fun learning to code HTML, CSS & JavaScript
+title: Part 3 - have fun learning to code HTML, CSS & JavaScript
 parent: Learn to code - getting started
 ---

-# Have fun learning to code HTML, CSS & JavaScript
+# Part 3 - have fun learning to code HTML, CSS & JavaScript

 In this section, you will need to sign-up to [CodePen](https://codepen.io/), an open source sandbox.
 I share links or pens that I have created in HTML, HTML & CSS and finally HTML, CSS & JavaScript.

 You can create your own pens by copying the code and playing with it.
 Don't worry if you break your code - its part of the process of learning.
 Just go back and copy my pen and start again!

-In **Learn to code Part 1 - questions to ask yourself** we explore what motivates you and how to go about learning to code.

-In **Learn to code Part 2 - what is a "real" coding language** we explore what code is and isn't and what are the "real" coding languages.

 ## The super-fast HTML crash course